jhelsby/DictionWave/readme.md

 ## References

-I used [fastText](https://fasttext.cc/), the providers of `crawl-300d-2M.vec`, to create DictionWave.
+I used [fastText](https://fasttext.cc/), the provider of `crawl-300d-2M.vec`, to create DictionWave.
 As per the request of the fastText project, I would therefore like to cite the following paper:

 T. Mikolov, E. Grave, P. Bojanowski, C. Puhrsch, A. Joulin.
 [Advances in Pre-Training Distributed Word Representations](https://arxiv.org/abs/1712.09405).